Master’s Entry Program in Nursing (M.E.P.N.)

 - PS 234 Human Growth and Development

-MEPN Direct Admit Program
+MEPN Direct Entry Program

 - Admitted to Franklin Pierce University